elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-learning-history-impact-current-behavior-and-what-considerations-should-be-made-in-behavior-analysis.md

 url: /learn/psychology/questions/how-does-learning-history-impact-current-behavior-and-what-considerations-should-be-made-in-behavior-analysis
 score: -1.0
 related_article1:
-    id: 169322
+    id: 169321
     title: >-
-        How are behavior change procedures implemented and monitored?
+        What are the main tools and techniques used in behavior analysis?
     subject: Psychology
-    url: /learn/psychology/questions/how-are-behavior-change-procedures-implemented-and-monitored
+    url: /learn/psychology/questions/what-are-the-main-tools-and-techniques-used-in-behavior-analysis
 related_article2:
-    id: 169316
+    id: 169315
     title: >-
-        What is the topography of behavior and why is it significant in behavior analysis?
+        How can reinforcement schedules be adjusted based on progress in differential reinforcement?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-topography-of-behavior-and-why-is-it-significant-in-behavior-analysis
+    url: /learn/psychology/questions/how-can-reinforcement-schedules-be-adjusted-based-on-progress-in-differential-reinforcement
 related_article3:
-    id: 169326
+    id: 169315
     title: >-
-        What are the steps involved in skill acquisition and how does reinforcement play a role?
+        How can reinforcement schedules be adjusted based on progress in differential reinforcement?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-steps-involved-in-skill-acquisition-and-how-does-reinforcement-play-a-role
+    url: /learn/psychology/questions/how-can-reinforcement-schedules-be-adjusted-based-on-progress-in-differential-reinforcement
 related_article4:
-    id: 169315
+    id: 169325
     title: >-
-        How can reinforcement schedules be adjusted based on progress in differential reinforcement?
+        How are target behaviors identified and why are they crucial in behavior programs?
     subject: Psychology
-    url: /learn/psychology/questions/how-can-reinforcement-schedules-be-adjusted-based-on-progress-in-differential-reinforcement
+    url: /learn/psychology/questions/how-are-target-behaviors-identified-and-why-are-they-crucial-in-behavior-programs
 related_article5:
-    id: 169321
+    id: 169325
     title: >-
-        What are the main tools and techniques used in behavior analysis?
+        How are target behaviors identified and why are they crucial in behavior programs?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-tools-and-techniques-used-in-behavior-analysis
+    url: /learn/psychology/questions/how-are-target-behaviors-identified-and-why-are-they-crucial-in-behavior-programs
 ---

 &nbsp;